IBM/SalesEnablement-VMware-L3/docs/Shared/Provisioning.md

 #
 # Pricing Plans

-!!! tip "ON-DEMAND vs. RESERVED"
+!!! tip "ON-DEMAND VS. RESERVED"
     Two tiers of pricing plan are available for any VMware Solutions Shared virtual data center environment:

     on-demand or reserved.